mhoussam1/Group-1-COVID19/README.md

 ## Recommendation for future analysis
 - Comparing this dataset to other data sources is vital in determining the accuracy of our data.
-- to better determine the accuracy of our model we need to compare it with other k-type clustering models.
+- To better determine the accuracy of our model we need to compare it with other k-type clustering models.
 - Incorporating other data sources such as healthcare viability would give us a fuller picture and create a more accurate clustering system.
+- Perform the analysis throught a further spread of time.

 ## Communication Protocols

 - In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack and organized regular zoom meetings.
+- meeting every Friday and Sunday

 ## Team roles: